-24. NDMA is a semi-volatile organic chemical that forms in both industrial and natural processes.
+- 24. NDMA is a semi-volatile organic chemical that forms in both industrial and natural processes.
 It is a member of N-nitrosamines, a family of potent carcinogens.
 The dangers that NDMA poses to human health have long been recognized.
 A news article published in 1979 noted that "NDMA has caused cancer in nearly every laboratory animal tested so far."
 NDMA is no longer produced or commercially used in the United States, except for research, such as a tumor initiator in certain animal bioassays.
-In other words, it is only a poison.
+In other words, it is only a poison. - 25.
+Both the Environmental Protection Agency ("EPA") and the International Agency for Research on Cancer ("IARC") have classified NDMA as a probable human carcinogen.
+And the World Health Organization ("WHO") has stated that scientific testing indicates that NDMA consumption is positively associated with either gastric or colorectal cancer and suggests that humans may be especially sensitive to the carcinogenicity of NDMA. - 26.
+As early as 1980, consumer products containing unsafe levels of NDMA and other nitrosamines have been recalled by manufacturers, either voluntarily or at the direction of the FDA. - 27.
+Most recently, beginning in the summer of 2018, there have been recalls of several generic drugs used to treat high blood pressure and heart failure-valsartan, losartan, and

-&lt;sup>2 Jane Brody, Bottoms Up: Alcohol in moderation can extend life, THE GLOBE AND MAIL (CANADA) (Oct.
+2 Jane Brody, Bottoms Up: Alcohol in moderation can extend life, THE GLOBE AND MAIL (CANADA) (Oct.
 11, 1979); see Rudy Platiel, Anger grows as officials unable to trace poison in reserve's water, THE GLOBE AND MAIL CANADA) (Jan.
-6, 1990) (reporting that residents of Six Nations Indian Reserve "have been advised not to drink, cook or wash in the water because testing has found high levels of N-nitrosodimethylamine (NDMA), an industrial byproduct chemical that has been linked to cancer"); Kyrtopoulos et al, DNA adducts in humans after exposure to methylating agents, 405 MUTAT.
+6, 1990) (reporting that residents of Six Nations IndianReserve "have been advised not to drink, cook or wash in the water because testing has found high levels of N-nitrosodimethylamine (NDMA), an industrial byproduct chemical that has been linked to cancer"); Kyrtopoulos et al, DNA adducts in humans after exposure to methylating agents, 405 MUTAT.
 RESEAR.
 135 (1998) (noting that "chronic exposure of rats to very low doses of NDMA gives rise predominantly to liver tumours, including tumors of the liver cells (hepatocellular carcinomas), bile ducts, blood vessels and Kupffer cells").